timescale/docs/install/installation-kubernetes.md

 </procedure>

 ## Connect to TimescaleDB
-You can connect to TimescaleDB using an External IP or from within the cluster.
+You can connect to TimescaleDB from an external IP address, or from within the cluster.

 <procedure>